makersacademy/chitter-challenge/README.md

 2. Create the database using the `psql` command `CREATE DATABASE chitter;`
 3. Connect to the database using the `pqsl` command `\c chitter;`
 4. Run the query I have saved in the file `01_create_peeps_table.sql`
+5. Run the query saved in `02_add_time_created.sql` to add the timestamp column to database

 Testing database setup:
 -------